sunlicai/sunlicai.github.io/_pages/about.md

 -->

 # 📖 Educations
-- *2019.09 - now*, Ph.D. in Computer Applied Technology, Institute of Automation, Chinese Academy of Sciences and University of Chinese Academy Sciences, Beijing, China.
+- *2019.09 - 2024.06*, Ph.D. in Computer Applied Technology, Institute of Automation, Chinese Academy of Sciences and University of Chinese Academy Sciences, Beijing, China.

 - *2016.09 - 2019.06*, M.Sc. in Computer Technology, University of Chinese Academy Sciences, Beijing, China.